Does Restraining Order Show Up on Background Check? Search Yours Free

 An individual petitions the court to request a person be ordered to cease certain contact that is deemed harassment, intimate partner violence, or otherwise a danger to another, and when an order is issued, it becomes public record.

-Does restraining order show up on background check reports?
-It depends on the type of restraining order entered and state regulations.
+Whether a restraining order shows up on background check reports depends on the type of restraining order issued and state regulations.

 There are different types of restraining orders that can be entered including a generic restraining order, a domestic violence protective order (sometimes referred to as personal protective order) or a no-contact order.